BZoennchen/supercollider-book/_sources/chapters/sounddesign/am.md

 width: 600px
 name: fig-am-avoided-dc-effect
 ---
-We can avoid DC (direct current) by using ``LeacDC``.
+We can avoid DC (direct current) by using [LeakDC](https://doc.sccode.org/Classes/LeakDC.html).
 ```

 ### Clangoros Sound

-If we play different notes by changing the carrier frequency without changing the modulation frequency, we get a non-harmonic clangorous sound.
+When we play different notes by adjusting the carrier frequency without altering the modulation frequency, we achieve a non-harmonic, clangorous sound.
-The relationship between the frequency remains a fixed offset, such that for a high carrier/center frequency, the sum and difference frequencies are closer to the center frequency compared to low center frequencies.
+The relationship between the frequencies maintains a fixed offset, meaning that for a high carrier or central frequency, the sum and difference frequencies are closer to the center frequency compared to those at lower center frequencies.

-For almost all carrier frequencies, there are no harmonics present in the signal.
+Across nearly all carrier frequencies, harmonics are absent from the signal.
-This inharmonicity leads to a rather clangorous sound.
-It can be used to create aggressive and conventionally 'unmusical' sounds that change dramatically as one plays up and down the keyboard.
+This inharmonicity results in a distinctly clangorous sound.
+It can be utilized to generate aggressive and conventionally "unmusical" sounds that shift dramatically as one progresses up and down the keyboard.

 We can control the amount of clangor by raising or lowering the level of the modulator $A_\text{mod}$.